andrey-mokhov/graphql-php/docs/en/spiral/abstract-enum-type.md

 ```

 When implementing a GraphQL enum type using the abstract class `AbstractEnumType` you must
-determine the values ​​of the following properties:
+determine the values of the following properties:

 <table>
     <tr>